Single section or cascaded allpass filter

 Specify the real allpass polynomial filter coefficients.
 This

-property is applicable only when the Structure property is set to
+property is applicable only when the

 Wave Digital Filter allpass coefficients